coralogix/jenkins-coralogix-plugin/README.md

 # Jenkins Coralogix Plugin

-This plugin adds support for sending the job's console logs, metrics and push tags to [Coralogix](https://coralogix.com/).
+This plugin adds support for sending the job's console logs and push tags to [Coralogix](https://coralogix.com/).

 ## Installation